ant1m/katas/emacs_tips.md

         (save-buffer)
         (geiser-compile-current-buffer))

-In order to create a simple "command" in emacs lisp, you simply have to add the interactive function all at the beginning of the function.
+In order to create a simple "command" in emacs lisp, you simply have to add the interactive function call at the beginning of the function.
 This one calls the save-buffer function and the geiser-compile-current-buffer function bundled with geiser.

 We need something to bind our new command to a key in the geiser-mode keymap:

       (define-key geiser-mode-map "\C-s" 'save-and-compile)

-We the wrap the command and the mapping in an add on to the geiser-mode hook.
+We have the function and the keybinding.
+Let's wrap them in an add on to the geiser-mode hook.
 The add on is a function called my-scheme-mode-hook :

     		(defun my-scheme-mode-hook ()
     		  (define-key geiser-mode-map "\C-s" 'save-and-compile)